-Slacks Khaki slacks Oxford Shirt White short or long-sleeve oxford cloth shirt Blazer or Sweater Vest Grades 6-8 may choose to wear either the navy blazer with school embroidered nonogram OR the green sweater vest with school embroidered monogram.
-Grade is NOT required to have either of these items.
-Belt lack or brown leather belt to be worn with slacks Do not have to purchase arough FlynnO'Hara Tie Tallulah Falls School tie (Required for grades 6-8; optional for grade 5.)
-Socks Navy or black dress socks Do not have to purchase through FlynnO'Hara Shoes Black or brown dress shoes Do not have to purchase through FlynnO'Hara
+Slacks Khaki slacks Oxford Shirt White short or long-sleeve oxford cloth shirt Blazer or Sweater Vest Grades 6-8 may choose to wear either the navy blazer with school embroidered monogram OR the green sweater vest with school embroidered monogram.
+Grade 5 is NOT required to have either of these items.
+Belt Black or brown leather belt to be worn with slacks Do not have to purchase through FlynnO'Hara Tie Tallulah Falls School tie (Required for grades 6-8; optional for grade 5.)
+Socks Navy or black dress socks Do not have to purchase through FlynnO'Hara Shoes Black or brown dress shoes Do not have to purchase through FlynnO'Hara riadicional Doy Additional Boyo REGOTTED OFFICE OF ALL OF ACCO Jacket One of the following is required: Navy full-zip fleece jacket with school embroidered monogram Navy nylon jacket with school embroidered monogram Navy shell jacket with school embroidered monogram PE T-Shirt Ash gray short-sleeve t-shirt with PE logo (Required for grades 5-9.
+Also required for grades 10-12 if student has a PE or Strength Class.)
+PE Shorts Green shorts with PE logo (Required for grades 5-9.
+Also required for grades 10-12 if student has a PE or Strength Class.)
+Socks White, black, navy or hunter green crew socks Do not have to purchase through FlynnO'Hara Shoes Sneakers Do not have to purchase through FlynnO'Hara